SimulCost: A Cost-Aware Benchmark and Toolkit for Automating Physics Simulations with LLMs: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We introduced \ours, the first benchmark for evaluating cost-aware parameter tuning capabilities of LLMs in physics simulations.
-Our evaluation spans 12 physics simulators and 5 state-of-the-art LLMs.
+Our evaluation spans 13 physics simulators and 5 state-of-the-art LLMs.
 We also open-source \ours{} upon publication, including the static benchmark and extensible toolkit, enabling the community to both explore improvements for the cost-awareness of LLM-based scientific agents and create new simulation environments.

-\textbf{Practical recommendations.} Based on our findings: (1) LLMs' initial guesses are generally unreliable (46--64\% success) and only useful for quick previews when users lack parameter intuition, accuracy requirements are low, and optimal cost efficiency is not needed.
-(2) For high-accuracy tasks or finding a guaranteed cost-efficient configuration, multi-round mode becomes necessary (71--80\% success), but practitioners should let LLMs invoke scanning algorithms rather than relying on internal reasoning alone, as the latter is 1.5--2.5$\times$ slower.
+\textbf{Practical recommendations.} Based on our findings: (1) LLMs' initial guesses are generally unreliable (46--65\% success) and only useful for quick previews when users lack parameter intuition, accuracy requirements are low, and optimal cost efficiency is not needed.
+(2) For high-accuracy tasks or finding a guaranteed cost-efficient configuration, multi-round mode becomes necessary (72--81\% success), but practitioners should let LLMs invoke scanning algorithms rather than relying on internal reasoning alone, as the latter is 1.5--2.5$\times$ slower.
 (3) Fine-tuning on cheaper simulators is unlikely to transfer to expensive ones due to the lack of cross-parameter correlation, even within the same parameter type.
 (4) ICL improves single-round performance but anchors models to demonstrated regimes, degrading multi-round exploration.
 Hence, naive RAG may not be a complete solution.
 (5) Using examples from a diverse range of accuracy requirements helps exploration, and including cost information helps optimize cost efficiency.
+(6) When using LLMs to initialize search algorithms, guide toward intermediate parameter values; our tool-augmented ablation shows conservative initial guesses can undershoot optimal by 50--80\%, incurring 5--14$\times$ cost overhead~(\cref{appdx:tool_augmented}).